osmus/teachosm.org/sotmus/index.md

 * Organizing and event: How-To
 * Using the TeachOSM for High School modules in your class

-### Register Now!
+## Register Now!
 * Workshop date/time: Sunday, 22 Oct 2017 9am-4pm.
 * Workshop location: University of Colorado, Boulder

-# Click [here](https://ti.to/osmus/state-of-the-map-us-2017) and register as a student/academic.
+## Click [here](https://ti.to/osmus/state-of-the-map-us-2017) and register as a student/academic.
 Please use the special code, 'TEACHOSM' to get the reduced registration price.

-Mapping in OpenStreetMap is a valuable activity, but how can you make use of it to teach geography?
-This is a one-day workshop aimed at teachers and who would like to incorporate OpenStreetMap into their classes, but open to anyone who would like to teach open mapping techniques.